-The Nest Learning Thermostat was the top performer, earning it our Editors' Choice award.
+The Nest Learning Thermostat was one of our top performers.
 This product performed well, and has the appearance to match.
 One of the most accurate thermostats we reviewed, it was one of the easiest model to install and setup, and one of the least complicated and easy to use models that we tested.
 This model integrates well with a smart home ecosystem, and is definitely a product to consider for those looking for the latest and greatest tech.

 New Colors Available

 Nest offers several new colors for the Learning Thermostat in addition to the previous four options.
 Nest describes these as Mirror Black, Brass, and Polished Silver — essentially black, silver, and gold — so you now have even more ways to match the look of the Nest to the existing aesthetic of your home.